-- 1. The journey to exploring the relevance and value of regional benchmarks - such as a Fujairah oil products benchmark - is only possible if it is complimented by a continued commitment to further transparency, such as publishing the monthly Inter Tank Transfer data. - 2.
-Patience is a Virtue!
+- 2. Patience is a Virtue!
 Applying broader benchmarks with global scope to specific regions may not fully reflect the context or nuances of national or regional oil product trading, especially considering the plethora of macro influences underway.
 Equally, the widespread volatility and lack of liquidity are why this should be an exploration and review only, with no intention of launching or forcing a regional oil products benchmark in the market in the short-term. - 3.
 Expect new arrivals of Russian oil in Asia and Africa in the short-term, as Moscow finds new homes for its product as the reduced flows to Europe and changing oil dynamics are magnified by price caps by some of the world's biggest economies on Russian oil by year-end. - 4.
 The potential reintroduction of Iranian oil could help strengthen liquidity, reach, and competition and as such, the momentum behind exploring and establishing new regional benchmarks in the medium to longer-term.
 Equally, this move has been long anticipated, which oil stakeholders must consider if / when baking it into their forecasts. - 5.
 Thinning liquidity is a challenge, exacerbated by the high degree of uncertainty worldwide.
 A liquid derivatives market is critical to managing price exposure, so stakeholders' activities may start to stagnate if they are not confident they can hedge effectively, in turn thinning liquidity further.

-- 6. Review existing benchmarks to enable them to accurately reflect the current level of high volatility in the market, especially as continuing geopolitical instability - notably the impact of price caps on Russian oil in coming months - are yet to be fully felt.
+- 6. Review existing benchmarks to enable them to accurately reflect the current level of high volatility in the market, especially as continuing geopolitical instability notably the impact of price caps on Russian oil in coming months are yet to be fully felt.
 This must not translate into dramatically editing benchmarks, for stable goalposts are key, but simply reviewing their suitability means key stakeholders know what action, if any, can be taken in the medium to long-term. - 7.
 Use data on Inter-Terminal (ITT) movements to support the growing transparency across the ecosystem of regional benchmarks.
-These accurate and daily figures on oil products handled by ports would help reduce ambiguity - a move welcomed by oil stakeholders. - 8.
-The link between benchmarks and the global climate agenda was explored for the first time at this annual workshop, which is especially timely as COP27 opens its doors in Egypt this month.
+These accurate and daily figures on oil products handled by ports would help reduce ambiguity a move welcomed by oil stakeholders. - 8.
+The link between benchmarks and the global climate agenda was explored for the first time at this annual workshop.
 Oil stakeholders must start looking at benchmarks through an "environmental lens", i.e., considering the measurement, reporting, and applicability of carbon intensity ratios and carbon offsets.
 Connectivity between benchmarks and ESG was also discussed, signaling the oil market's appetite to keep pace with fast-evolving environmental metrics. - 9.
-Greater support and incentives from regional governments for existing benchmarks, and the exploration of new benchmarks, would deepen transparency, encourage more market participants, and buoy liquidity. considering the strong influence of state-owned entities in the Middle East's energy sector.
+Greater support and incentives from regional governments for existing benchmarks, and the exploration of new benchmarks, would deepen transparency, encourage more market participants, and buoy liquidity.
+Government-supported progress would arguably create a more holistic outlook considering the strong influence of state-owned entities in the Middle East's energy sector.
 This could be especially useful in data transparency, availability, and fungibility. - 10.
 More efforts are needed to enhance the oil market's understanding of price patterns and forecasts.
 While this could be a stepping stone to more clarity on where a new benchmark could / will fit in, the short-term benefit of bolstering transparency in today's unstable environment is considered more helpful.